 Therefore, creating buyer personas is an essential component to implement your strategy.
 Then, sellers can search for prospects using Boolean search strings as discussed earlier.
 For instance, if you are a business insurance company, your target buyers are C-level executives.
 Reps can narrow their search using the search strings such as “CFO or VP” and “Finance.”
-This is just one of the ways insurance brokers can use LinkedIn® to build their book of business.
+This is just one of the ways commercial insurance brokers can use LinkedIn® to build their book of business.

 #3: Identify Social Media Platforms to Leverage

 Part of creating the ideal buyer persona is determining which social media platforms your target buyers use most often.
 The best networking channel for B2B companies is LinkedIn®, as most professionals and decision-makers use the platform to build professional networks and find solutions to their business challenges.

 However, your target market may use Twitter, Facebook, Instagram or other social channels more often.
 Consequently, your reps should also consider using them to engage and connect with your prospects.
 This means that you must provide reps with training on how to optimize their profiles, develop a cadence, and leverage that network for referrals so they can maximize their time on the platform.

 #4: Optimize Social Media Profiles with Buyer-Centric Messaging

 Your sellers’ social media profiles are their digital representation to potential customers.
 Their profiles are the equivalent of their elevator pitch at a conference or networking event.
 The plus side is that they have more space to share who they help and how they’ve helped clients in the past.
 They also have an opportunity to share content that addresses the pain points of their target buyers.